top of page

 But it is downtown San Miguel de Cozumel where the gastronomic heart of the island beats.
 The town is stunning, combining a long 'malecon' for idyllic sunset strolls, colonial-style architecture with Caribbean colours and wooden huts, just the perfect place to walk, shop and eat.

-Start from the Mercado municipal📌 eating tacos at the food court and then roam in the market to buy your spices, sauces and very affordable -not touristic- taco serveware.
+Start from the Mercado municipal📌 eating tacos at the food court and then roam in the market to buy your spices, sauces and very affordable -not touristic- Mexican style serveware.

 Still hungry?
 Two blocks from the market is the best taco in town, Guisados📌, served in impressive picturesque blue corn tortillas by a local grandma!